gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl2-whats-new.md

 ## Non-Power of 2 Texture Support

-in WebGL1 textures that were not a power of 2 could not have mips.
+In WebGL1 textures that were not a power of 2 could not have mips.
 In WebGL2 that limit is removed.
 Non-power of 2 texture work exactly the same as power of 2 textures.